RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 - Links/URLs Lists of comments/postings of Instagram, YouTube, Twitter, Reddit, Change.org

 <b>Public Research:</b>
-<br>This Study is open for Public Research, scientific learning, and archiving.
+<br>This Independent Study is open for Public Research, scientific learning, and archiving.
 <br>Full Data is on <a href="https://drive.google.com/drive/folders/1GjKdNpsJSBIX9MsQgKq2FGTArDVEYFFI?usp=sharing">Google</a>, <a href="https://www.kaggle.com/amberhearddata/datasets">Kaggle</a>, Archives, and research data repositories.
 - <i>"Research data can save lives, help develop solutions and maximise our knowledge.
 Promoting collaboration and cooperation among a global research community is the first step to reduce the burden of wasted research."</i>